6. Business as a Game – For People Who Aren't Familiar with Business

 -

-Old, mechanistic thinking: Focuses on products, services, and fixed markets; rigid rules and hierarchies limit action.
+Old, mechanistic: focuses on products, services, and fixed markets; rigid rules limit activity.

 -

-Game-based thinking: Emphasizes roles, collaboration, and dynamics; brings business closer to broader society and social interaction.
+Game-based: emphasizes roles, collaboration, and dynamics; brings business closer to social interaction.

 Summary

-The game model helps understand that business is not just about numbers or bureaucracy.
-It is a living, social, and competitive activity in which people, ideas, and roles create value together.
+The game model helps understand that business is not just numbers or bureaucracy.
+It is living, social, and competitive activity where people, ideas, and roles create value together.

 -